 Sprinkle the seasoning over the meat evenly.
-Then go ahead and mix it together really good.
 You want the seasoning to be on all sides of the chicken.
 Don’t be afraid to be liberal with the seasoning because you will lose some during the grilling process.

 Toss that chicken on the grill!
 You want to put the breast meat side down first and leave it there until it gets some great grill marks.
 You don’t want it to burn so your going to need to keep a good eye on it.

 If you are using dark meat keep rotating the drums and thighs until you are ready to pull the meat off the grill.